-The minimum setback distance for discretionary development from a significant wetland habitat (per the General Plan) is 100 feet.
-This minimum buffer distance may be increased or decreased on a case-by- case basis based on the recommendation of the biologist.
+The minimum setback distance for discretionary development from a significant wetland habitat is 100 feet.
+This minimum buffer distance may be increased or decreased on a case-by-case basis based on the recommendation of the biologist.
 Describe in the table below your recommendation for the appropriate buffer distance from any waters or wetlands deemed significant in the above table.